A mixed fibration theorem for Hilbert irreducibility on non-proper varieties

 \begin{ack} We thank Ariyan Javanpeykar for suggesting to us to write this note and for helpful discussions.
+We also thank the referee for helpful comments.
 This research was funded by the Studienstiftung des Deutschen Volkes (German Academic Scholarship Foundation).
 We gratefully acknowledge support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 444845124 – TRR 326. \end{ack}